‘Lego Star Wars: The Skywalker Saga’ release date and characters revealed

 ‘Lego Star Wars: The Skywalker Saga’: Release date, how to pre-order and new gameplay trailer

-TT Games has made the biggest Lego game to date, spanning nine of the ‘Star Wars’ films
+TT Games has made the biggest brick-based game to date, spanning nine of the ‘Star Wars’ films

 Lego Star Wars: The Skywalker Saga is also set to include “Mumble Mode”, a feature that allows players to turn off the original voice acting and have the characters mumble like they used to in older Lego videogames, if you want to embrace its slapstick humour.

-In order to find out more about the game’s release date, the best pre-order deals and what characters we can expect to make an appearance, then read the rest of the article below.
+In order to find out more about the game’s release date, the best pre-order deals and what characters we can expect to make an appearance, read on.

 Read more: